logo for nutrition-and-you.com

 Here are some serving tips:

-• Tomatillos are the main ingredients used in variety of Mexican mole (sauce) preparations.
+• Tomatillos are the main ingredients used in a variety of Mexican mole (sauce) preparations.

-• The berries are commonly used in Enchilada verde (green) sauce.
+• The berries are commonly employed in Enchilada Verde (green) sauce.

-• To prepare salsa verde, cooked and pureed green tomato, blended with roasted jalapeno, onions, garlic, herbs like cilantro and served over tortilla, seafood, fritters etc.
+• To prepare salsa verde, cooked and pureed green tomato is blended with roasted jalapeno, onions, garlic, herbs like cilantro and served over tortilla, seafood, fritters, etc.

-• Guacamole is a popular avocado based Mexican spread prepared with chopped tomate, peppers, onion, lime juice, and served over tortilla chips.
+• Guacamole is a popular avocado based Mexican spread prepared with chopped tomatillo, peppers, onion, lime juice, and served with tortilla chips.

 Safety profile